 The health management and policy program at SLU is consistently ranked among the very best in the United States.
 A major in this field will prepare you to design and formulate administrative and legislative solutions for complex health issues.

 Our health management and policy concentration blends a core management component with advanced public health training.
 That, along with an applied-team-based learning experience that draws a diverse group of students from around the country and the world, will equip you for senior leadership roles in a wide range of public, private and not-for-profit organizations committed to improving health care delivery systems, access to health care services, and reducing risks to the public’s health.

 There are no additional requirements for the health management and policy concentration.
 Please refer to the admissions requirements for all M.P.H. applicants.

 Applications are accepted on a rolling basis until classes are full.
-You can submit
+No GRE is required.

 A joint concentration in epidemiology requires just six additional credit hours and can still be completed in two years.

 We live in a data-driven economy where the need for assessment skills is increasingly important.
 A joint concentration provides the additional skills that future employers will value and the flexibility to do more with your career, particularly if you are interested in research and consulting.

 Students in the health management and policy program can earn a dual degree with SLU's School of Law in four years.
 SLU's Center for Health Law Studies is the number one ranked program in the nation by U.S. News & World Report.

 Students wishing to apply for the dual-degree program must apply separately to the School of Law.